Birthdays across two homes

 One celebration or two

 There is no right answer.
-Two celebrations can feel generous — or it can feel like performing the same day twice.
-One shared celebration can feel inclusive — or it can feel forced.
+Two celebrations can feel generous to a child or like performing the same day twice; one shared celebration can feel inclusive or strained, depending mostly on how the parents handle the atmosphere on the day.

-Read the child.
-For younger children, one calm celebration with both parents present is often easier.
-For older children, two separate ones can give them space to enjoy each without tension.
+For children under 6, one calm celebration with both parents present is often easier.
+From around 8, two separate ones can give them space to enjoy each without tension.

 Sharing the day itself

-If the birthday falls on a school day, the easiest pattern is that the child wakes up with one parent and has dinner or a cake with the other.
-Morning and evening, not a tug-of-war in between.
+If the birthday falls on a school day, the easiest pattern is that the child wakes up with one parent and has dinner or a cake with the other, with school in between.

-If the birthday falls on a weekend or holiday, consider splitting the day into two halves — each parent gets a clear block rather than a shifting one.
+If the birthday falls on a weekend or holiday, consider splitting the day into two halves of four to six hours.
+Each parent gets a clear block rather than a shifting one.

 Gifts become a proxy for many other things when parents are not careful.
 Agree on a general range, or at least on what the big gift is and which parent is giving it.

 Avoid duplicating significant presents.
-A child does not need two bikes, and the second one always feels like second place.
+A child does not need two bikes, and two of the same gift is awkward to hand over.

 If extended family wants to give, coordinate loosely so the child does not receive five similar things.
-A shared list works well for this.
+A shared list — in the family group chat, in a shared note, or in apps built for shared-care coordination such as Lina — works well for this.

 Parties, friends, and invitations

-If you are hosting a friends' party, one parent usually takes the lead — but the other should be informed of the date, guest list, and logistics.
-Surprise is not a feature here.
+If you are hosting a friends' party, one parent usually takes the lead, and the other should be informed of the date, guest list, and logistics.

 Consider whether both parents attend.
 Younger children usually benefit from both being present for the main celebration, if the atmosphere stays calm.
 Older children sometimes prefer only one.

 If only one parent attends, keep the other updated.
-A photo or a short message after means the absent parent is not last to know about their child's day.
+A photo or a short message by the end of the day means the absent parent is not last to know about their child's day.

 When the child is at the other home

 If the birthday falls in the other parent's week, resist the urge to reclaim part of the day.
-The calendar is not everything.
 A call in the morning, a card, or a short visit often matters more than equal hours.

 Send gifts across in advance, not at the last minute.
 The child should not be handed something that arrived in a rush.